Jennifer Lawrence Net Worth

 She is frequently praised for her acting talents and is often compared to a young Meryl Streep both in terms of her acting abilities and personality.
 Today Jennifer is one of the most sought after actresses working in Hollywood and will likely have an incredibly successful career for years to come.

-Real Estate: In 2014, Lawrence paid $8.225 million for a 5,500 square foot house in Beverly Hills.
-The home previously belonged to Ellen DeGeneres and Jessica Simpson.
+In 2014, Lawrence paid $8.225 million for a 5,500 square foot house in Beverly Hills.
+Previously owners include Ellen DeGeneres and Jessica Simpson.